plhempel/layered-icet/README.md

 ## License

-IceT is released under the [New BSD License](bsd), see Copyright.txt.
+IceT is released under the [New BSD License][bsd], see Copyright.txt.
 Any contributions to IceT will also be considered to fall under this license, and it is the responsibility of the authors to secure the necessary permissions before contributing.